Civil VS. Criminal Lawsuits For Assault Cases

 Victims of sexual abuse may pursue justice through both the criminal and civil justice systems.
-There are two significant differences between the two court systems: the burden of proof necessary, and the role of the victim in each process.
+There are two significant differences between the two court systems.
+They are the burden of proof necessary, and the role of the victim in each process.

-- In a criminal case the state controls the proceedings and the victim acts as a witness for the prosecution.
+- In a criminal case: conviction requires “proof beyond a reasonable doubt” and the state controls the proceedings, and victim acts as a witness for the prosecution

-- In a civil case, the victim controls essential decisions shaping the case, including whether to sue, accept a settlement offer or go to trial.
+- In a civil case: liability must be proven by a preponderance of the evidence and the victim controls essential decisions shaping the case, including whether to sue, accept a settlement offer or go to trail.

-In the criminal justice system, the process begins after a crime has been committed and reported to law enforcement.
-If an arrest has been made and charges filed, the offender may be prosecuted and the crime is considered “a crime against the state.”
-The prosecutor represents the interests of the state, and the process is meant to determine the guilt or innocence of the accused offenders.
+After someone commits a crime and the police are aware of it, the criminal justice system starts its process.
+If an arrest has been made and charges filed, the offender may be prosecuted, and the crime is considered “a crime against the state.”
+The prosecutor speaks for the state and tries to find out if the accused people in question are guilty or innocent.

 The civil justice system does not attempt to determine the innocence or guilt of an offender.
-Rather, it attempts to determine whether an offender or a third party is liable for the injuries sustained as a result of the crime.
+Instead, it attempts to determine whether the offender or a third party bears responsibility for the injuries caused by the crime.
 A civil court finding of liability usually means that the defendant must pay the victim or his/her family monetary damages.
-The civil justice system can provide victims with the monetary resources necessary to rebuild their lives, and can hold defendants who are found liable directly accountable to the victim.
+The civil justice system can provide victims with the monetary resources necessary to rebuild their lives.
+It can hold defendants who are found liable directly accountable to the victim.

-Most crime victims have the right to file a civil lawsuit seeking financial compensation from the perpetrator or from others whose unreasonable conduct gave rise to conditions that allowed the crime to occur.
+Most crime victims have the right to file a civil lawsuit seeking financial compensation from the perpetrator.
+Or even from others whose unreasonable conduct gave rise to conditions that allowed the crime to occur.
 In civil cases, the plaintiff must prove there is a 51% or greater chance that the defendant committed all the elements of the wrong.
 It is possible to find the defendant liable in a civil case even though a verdict of “not guilty” was rendered in the criminal case.

 |Goal is to hold the defendant accountable to the state.||Goal is to hold the defendant accountable to the victim.|